-The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harms threshold.
-A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that:
+The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harm threshold.
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the School may have acted in a way that:

-- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
+- is inconsistent with the Staff & Volunteer Code of Conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.